 Parental consultations are held twice yearly in the autumn and spring terms.
 An annual report is sent out to parents towards the end of the summer term.

 Teachers will speak to parents at any time during the year if there is a concern over how settled they are in school.

-School tries to keep parents informed of new initiatives, forthcoming events and the progress of their children by letter, email and text message.
+School tries to keep parents informed of new initiatives, forthcoming events and the progress of their children via Parent Mail or through Class Dojo.
 It is important that parents too, keep the school informed of anything that may affect the academic, social or personal progress of their children.
 If a parent has a concern or complaint it is important to inform a member of staff so that it can be dealt with immediately.

-The school newsletter is published every fortnight and can be found on the school website.
-Please contact the school office if you would like to receive the newsletter by email or a paper copy.
+The school newsletter is sent via Parent Mail every fortnight (on a Friday) and can also be found on the school website home page.
+Please contact the school office if you would like to receive the newsletter as a paper copy.